jeffbeech/Detecting-Abnormal-ECGs/README.md

 The electrocardiograph (ECG) is a universally accepted diagnostic tool for physicians to analyze heartbeats.
 Since its invention in 1902 by Dutch physician Willem Einthoven, it ushered in "a new era in which various machines and technical procedures gradually replaced the physician's unaided senses and the stethoscope as the primary tools of cardiac diagnosis." [ (source)](https://pubmed.ncbi.nlm.nih.gov/8184849/#:~:text=The%20invention%20of%20the%20electrocardiograph,arrhythmias%20and%20acute%20myocardial%20infarction.).
 Without doubt, the identification of heart anomalies through ECG's is an essential activity, and the use of machine learning models to aid physicians in this task would prove quite useful.

+This project is a hypothetical presentation to Medic Mobile as part of the fulfillment of requirements toward graduation from the Data Science program at Flatiron School.

 ## Business Problem

 Doctors are in short supply worldwide.
 Some areas, such as in central Africa and western and central Asia, have less than 1 medical doctor per 1,000 people (2018 data from the World Bank.)
 [Medic Mobile](https://medic.org/) has contracted my company, J. Wayne Enterprises, to research and develop a viable model that can identify and tag anomalous electrocardiographs from a dataset that contains normal and abnormal ECGs.
 Medic Mobile is a nonprofit organization that strives to improve health care for those living in hard-to-reach communities.
 Medic Mobile now impacts 14 countries in Africa and Asia, having trained and equipped 24,463 health workers.